tarun3991/Covid-Image-Classification/README.md

 ```
 Note 1: Conda version used is 23.7.4.

-Note 2: You can remane the enviornment name according to your choice by editing the name and prefix in yml file.
+Note 2: You can remane the environment name accordingly by editing the name and prefix in yml file.

 ### Step 2: Activate the conda environment